128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-network-interface    Use source-nat settings of ingress network-interface disabled             Disable ingress source nat for this service
+- network-interface: Use source-nat settings of ingress network-interface
+- disabled: Disable ingress source nat for this service

 ## `configure authority service-policy lb-strategy`